 And Even Dangerous

-We have natural defense mechanisms to protect us from these conditions, which is why our bodies want to us to slow down when we get too hot.
-We can aid our bodies to prevent the onset of severe heat related illnesses and help ourselves to feel more comfortable and enjoy running in the heat as much as possible.
+We have natural defense mechanisms to protect us from stressing our bodies in these conditions, which is why our bodies want us to slow down when we get too hot.
+We can do things to aid our bodies in preventing the onset of severe heat related illnesses and help ourselves to feel more comfortable and enjoy running in the heat as much as possible.

-There are three heat illnesses that a runner may be subjected to while running in hot weather.
+There are three heat illnesses that a runner may become subjected to while running in hot weather.

 The long distance runner is most at risk as the length of time exposed to these conditions increases the possibility of becoming ill.

 Three heat related illnesses and their symptoms are: